Do you need help with your PayPal problem? Connect one-on-one with a PayPal expert through JustAnswer, an Android Authority partner.

-- Optional: Click the blue Get started button, add in your credit card info, and click Add card.
+- Optional: Click the blue Get started button, add in your debit, credit, or bank info.

 - Verify your email address by clicking the link in the email sent to you by PayPal.

-The next step is to check PayPal’s charge on your credit card statement — it’s a four-digit code — and use it to verify the card.
-Just click the Wallet tab in your PayPal account, select the card you want to verify, enter the four-digit code, and then click Confirm.
+If you’re using a credit or debit card, the next step is to check PayPal’s charge on your credit card statement — it’s a four-digit code — and use it to verify the card.
+Just go back to Banks & Cards, select the card you want to verify, enter the four-digit code, and then click Confirm.
 That’s it: you can now use PayPal to send and receive money.

 The process for bank accounts is more or less the same, with the biggest exception being that PayPal will make two deposits to your bank account in random amounts between $0.01 and $0.99.
 Once that happens, you have to enter these two amounts to verify your bank account, the same as you entered the four-digit code to verify your credit card.
 And to answer your next question, no, you will not be able to keep the money deposited by PayPal — sorry about that.